EB5 investment financing can be an ideal source of capital for real estate projects.

 • Demonstrate a substantive economic impact on the proposed geographic area.

-• Have comprehensive policies and procedures to ensure compliance with EB5 program rules.
+• Have comprehensive policies and procedures to ensure compliance with EB-5 program rules.

 • Identify all natural persons involved with the regional center.

-The expert team at EB5AN can help you produce all the documentation required for a successful Form I-956 application.
-As the leading EB 5 firm, we received the first-ever USCIS I-956 approval for our Florida-Georgia regional center.
+The expert team of immigration attorneys at EB5AN can help you produce all the documentation required for a successful Form I-956 application.

 Work with EB5 investment experts at EB5AN to create an EB5 project and raise quick capital.

-What an EB5 Investor Looks For in an EB5 Project
+What an EB-5 Investor Looks For in an EB-5 Project

-Foreign nationals are drawn to projects with low immigration risk—that is, projects that will comply with the EB 5 program’s regulations and thus enable their investors to earn Green Cards.
-One of the most important factors that determines an EB 5 project’s immigration risk is its likelihood of completion.
+Foreign nationals are drawn to projects with low immigration and financial risk—projects that will comply with the EB-5 program’s regulations and thus enable their investors to earn Green Cards.

-Since one of the main objectives of the EB 5 investment program is to create jobs, foreign nationals often look for projects that plan to create more than the requisite 10 jobs per investor.
-EB 5 investors will find a project more appealing if the project has a job buffer.
-The larger a project’s job cushion, the lower the immigration risk and easier it will be to market.
+Since one of the main objectives of the EB-5 investment program is to create jobs, foreign nationals often look for projects that plan to create more than the requisite 10 jobs per investor.

-Other factors that appeal to EB5 investors:
+Other factors that appeal to EB-5 investors:

 • Projects that already have USCIS approval.